PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 output shape/signature, axis option, and QDIM update before the first ModelIR mutation.
 Rejection must preserve graph and diagnostic metadata completely.

+The corrected raw owner is 382 lines and now performs that complete planning.
+It accepts only a local immutable INT32 axes tensor with exact INT32 backing data, resolves rank-four effective metadata for every involved and planned tensor, computes Mean/Concat/QDIM/alias/removal changes, and then enters a mutation-only commit block with no later rejection.
+Pruning is guarded by the non-zero rewrite count.
+All nine former xfails plus axes TensorIR dtype, buffer dtype, and quantization guards are green.
+The unused producer-map construction was removed, leaving one consumer map per fixed-point round and reducing the central lowerer's existing Ruff findings to seven.
+Architecture tests keep axes ownership and all plan objects before the first setter/constant/alias mutation and keep conditional pruning after convergence.

 The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
 The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner